-David Ochs, owner of Aqua Safari Adventures in Boynton Beach, Florida, grew up in the suburbs of Kansas City, which is not really known as a great scuba diving spot.
-“As a kid I was always a little bit afraid of the water,” he said as we spoke on the phone, him in sunny Florida and me in rainy Newport, Rhode Island.
+David Ochs, the owner of Aqua Safari Adventures in Boynton Beach, Florida, grew up in the suburbs of Kansas City, which is not really known as a great scuba diving spot.
+“As a kid, I was always a little bit afraid of the water,” he said as we spoke on the phone, him in sunny Florida and me in rainy Newport, Rhode Island.

 He later went on to have a career in the corporate world in Chicago, but in 1993, he changed his mind.
 “I’ve got very supportive parents,” he said with a laugh.
 He was telling me about when he told them that he had decided to become a scuba instructor.
-He said, they were supportive, however a little surprised at his new career choice.
+He said they were supportive, however a little surprised at his new career choice.

-Before his dramatic career change, Ochs had taken a trip to Australia and although he didn’t dive there, he saw how much fun his friends had doing it.
+Before his dramatic career change, Ochs had taken a trip to Australia and although he didn’t dive there, he saw how much fun his friends had done it.
 He became intrigued.
 When he returned to Chicago, he started to train in a pool.
-As soon a he put that regulator on for the first time and submerged himself, “a whole new world opened up.”
+As soon he put that regulator on for the first time and submerged himself, “a whole new world opened up.”

 Once Ochs was certified, it didn’t take him long to start his own dive business in beautiful Boynton Beach.
 “I’m really blessed to have a job that I love,” he said.
 “The diving in Palm Beach is absolutely incredible,” Ochs said.
 He said that during turtle mating season, he once saw 23 turtles on just one dive and that virtually every type of tropical fish can be seen in the area.
 The proximity of the Gulf Stream provides an important nutrient source to sea life.
-This means that visibility can sometimes be reduces due to the abundance of nutrients, but it also means there are plenty of things to see.
+This means that visibility can sometimes be reduced due to the abundance of nutrients, but it also means there are plenty of things to see.

 Ochs not only offers diving in the Palm Beach area.
 He offers personalized diving tutelage and guidance wherever you may be vacationing in the world.
 “People hire us to go on vacations with them,” he said, almost incredulous that this is in fact his job.

-Some of Ochs favorite dive spots are in The Cayman Islands, Cozumel, Bonaire, Saba, and the British and U.S. Virgin Isands.
+Some of Ochs favorite dive spots are in The Cayman Islands, Cozumel, Bonaire, Saba, and the British and U.S. Virgin Islands.
 Ochs offers his expertise to those who have been diving for years, and the complete novice.

 He will often meet his customers wherever they live to do their pool training with them and then will meet them at the charter boat or destination that they have chosen to do their scuba trip.
-The great thing with going to the client is that they often get to see dive spots that few people get to experience.
+The great thing about going to the client is that they often get to see dive spots that few people get to experience.

 Currently, Ochs has a total of four scuba instructors and guides.
 He ensures that all of them are fully capable to handle any situation that might arise.
 “I have to trust them with my loved ones,” he said.
 That is the rule.
 And, “you have to be a fun person,” as well, because, after all, you are on vacation with these people and it has to be fun.